sdcondon/SwashbuckleDynamicLocalization/README.md

 - [ ] For the resource lookups in the operation and schema filters, only require as much of the namespace as is necessary to be unique.
 - [ ] When EnableLocalizedSwaggerUi is invoked, register an index HTML file that's got the %(TranslationScripts) placeholder in - ensuring of course that it can be overridden.
 - [ ] Tidy up UsageExample - it's got a bunch of packages it doesn't need.
-- [ ] Examine whether creating something equivalent for Ahoy would be useful.
+- [ ] Look at whether creating something equivalent for Ahoy would be easy and/or useful.

-## Implementation Woes
+## Why This Package Doesn't Just Depend On Swashbuckle

-It's more difficult than anticipated to get the Swagger UI localisation working.
-Here's what I've tried:
+Swashbuckle (and Web API) as it stands don't make it easy to extend the Swagger UI functionality exposed by Swashbuckle.
+Here's what I tried:

 Approach 1: Write an extension method for SwaggerEnabledConfiguration that creates the route I want - a handler that transforms the output wrapped around the SwaggerUIHandler.
-Nope - the configuration and .. fields are private, so I can't invoke the configuration callback with the right arguments.
+Nope - it's got no public properties, so I can't invoke the configuration callback with the right arguments.

 Approach 2: Leave Swashbuckle's route creation untouched, and instead create another HTTP configuration extension method that modifies things - removes the Swagger UI route, replacing it with my version using the delegating handler.
 Nope - despite implementing interfaces that would suggest otherwise, routes can't be deleted.
 Okay so we leave it alone but insert one..
 Also nope.
 Interestingly though, the routes _can_ be cleared.
 I'd be interested to hear the justification for this behaviour..

-Approach 3: Give up..
-For now.
-Ponder a Swashbuckle tweak and pull request so that approach 1 is workable..
+Approach 3: Give up and, for now, fork Swashbuckle and use that.